Skip to main content

 }'

-• custom categories/sections of the publisher.
-The custom categories have to be configured on our side to have any effect.
+• Custom categories or sections defined by the publisher (these must be configured on our side to have any effect)

-These two types can be even combined, as you can see in the example below:
+These two types can be used together, as shown in the example below:

 "id": "1234",